neat/adaptive/core

 FOUR

-Small multiplier reused by adaptive-budget growth defaults.
+Small numeric constant reused by adaptive-budget growth defaults and initialisation helpers.

 HALF_INDEX_DIVISOR